Israel (not including the West Bank and Gaza – see

 The standards for patient care and medical services in Israel may differ from your home country.
 Israel has public and private health sectors that both provide a high standard of care that meets international standards.
 The overall efficiency of the Israeli healthcare system is ranked high compared to other developed nations.
 Private clinics and hospitals operate throughout the country but the public health sector provides the majority of the country’s care.
 Many physicians speak English.

 In the event of a medical emergency, contact your travel health insurance company immediately.
 Hospitals in Israel typically require upfront payment in cash or credit card, regardless if you have travel health insurance.
 Ensure that you have accessible funds to cover upfront fees and adequate

-travel health insurance to reimburse you and cover any additional medical costs.
+travel health insurance.
 Before you depart, check with your insurer about the extent of their coverage in Israel.

 Pharmacies and essential medications are widely available and many pharmacists speak English.